dougbtv/astricon2015/app/presentation.md

   - Use it in concert with `keepalived` which will provide us with a VIP for an HA load balancer
     - If you use AWS you probably want to use [Elastic IPs and an API](https://aws.amazon.com/articles/2127188135977316)

-  - We use a custom application `kamailio-etcd-dispatcher` which rebuilds nodes
+  - We use a custom application `kamailio-etcd-dispatcher` which dynamically builds instructions for Kamailio's Dispatcher module

   - We can make a "canary release" easily by automatically rebalancing our cluster using `kamailio-etcd-dispatcher`